dienp/redux-perf-toolkit/README.md

 - 🏎️ [Action Profiling](docs/actions.md): How we measure reducer execution time.
 - 🎯 [Selector Tracking](docs/selectors.md): Deep dive into recomputation detection and dependency tracking.
 - 📦 [Store Size Measurement](docs/store-size.md): How we track memory footprint and state bloat.
+- 🤖 [AI Integration Prompt](docs/integration-prompt.md): Use this prompt to let an AI assistant do the integration for you!

 ---